pytorch/glow/docs/Optimizations.md

     This optimization performs a classic CSE with a goal of avoiding of any results that were computed already.

+#### Quantization specific optimizations

+Majority of the common optimizations above can be used on a quantized graph.
+But in addition to those there are quantization specific optimizations:
+  * Quantize(Dequantize(X)) -> RescaleQuantized(X)

+    If the Quantize-Dequantize sequence does not change the type then this sequence is simply dropped without adding nop RescaleQuantized node.
+    If Dequantize node has an input type that is different from the Quantize node output type then a RescaleQuantized node replaces Quantize-Dequantize.

+  * Dequantize(Quantize(X))

+    A sequence of Dequantize(Quantize(X)) is a nop transformation and can be completely removed.

+  * RescaleQuantized(RescaleQuantized(X)

+    A sequence of RescaleQuantized operators can be replaced by just a single RescaleQuantized.

+  * Private variables optimization

+    Private variables which have single use could be quantized at the optimization phase.
+    This optimization replaces Quantize(Var) with just a Var with updated quantized weights based on the quantization parameters from the Quantize node.

+  * RescaleQuantized(MAX(X,Y)) -> MAX(RescaleQuantized(X), RescaleQuantized(Y))

+    It's OK to rescale the operands because even if the output range is smaller then truncation would have happened during the rescaling.
+On values that are outside of the range, we just move the truncation to a different location.

+  * Fuse RescaleQuantized operator into the operations

+    There are a number of operations which can operate on varying quantized parameters for the output type.
+It's safe to just merge RescaleQuantized node into the operator itself if operator supports this, e.g., add, mul, etc.

+    This optimization can be applied to:
+      * Add
+      * Sub
+      * Mul
+      * Div
+      * Convolution
+      * Splat

 ### Set of supported IR optimizations